 Chair: N. Tzouvala (Australian National University)

-M. Shinde (University of Cologne): The Ecocidal Corporation as Subject To and as a Subject of International Criminal Law
+- M. Shinde (University of Cologne): The Ecocidal Corporation as Subject To and as a Subject to International Criminal Law

 Agora 2 – In/ex-clusiveness in the Interpretation of International Law

 The dichotomy between a formalistic versus non-formalistic approach to the application and interpretation of international law still permeates international practice and scholarship.
 This agora engages with this dichotomy and/or considers possible ‘third’ approaches to interpretation.

 - B. Etkin (Université Paris II Panthéon-Assas): In/Excluding Pragmatics: Interpretative Formalism and Its Discontents